:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 - Stewart Vernon, COO and founder of America’s Swimming Pool Company

-- Jenica Currie, editor at The Spruce
+- Jenica Currie, senior editor at The Spruce